craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Southwestern Central/Regions of SWC/Kailkeep/zz_ Kailkeep Clues, Nodes, and Notes.md

 	- There is no escape.
 I am running out of food.
 (Desertspeech)
 	- The company has fallen.
 There is worse here than a Kobold.
 (Montal)
 	- Damn you Cobalt.
 You will pay in your next lives.
 (Desertspeech)
-	- I want to see my kids again.
+	- I want to see my family again.
 Will they recognize me still?
 Or will I have too much blood on my hands?
 (Any)

 date: Unknown
 title: True Warnings
 content:
 	- Do not drink the water.
 (Any)
-	- I was only nicked, I barely bleed at all.
+	- I was only nicked, I barely bled at all.
 I have been sick for days.
 I am going to die here soon.
 (Golopak)
 	- Beware the green smoke.
 (Arthurian & Desertspeech)
 	- Beware!
 Dogs ahead!
 (Desertspeech)
 	- You cannot outrun the boulder.
 Beware tube halls.
 (Montal)